wordofwarning/wordofwarning.org/coronavirus/index.md

 #### Information for Artists + our community
 [hÅb](/hab) remains "open for business" and we will continue to advise + support artists where we can…
 • Arts Council England's <a href="http://artscouncil.org.uk/covid-19" target="_blank">Coronavirus guidance page</a> — includes information for ACE grant recipients.
 • Exeunt Magazine's <a href="http://exeuntmagazine.com/features/covid-19-resources-uk-theatre-freelancers" target="_blank">Covid-19 Resources for UK Theatre page</a> — an evolving collection of advice, resources + opportunities for our community.
+• Join Jason Crouch's <a href="http://www.facebook.com/groups/livestreamingarts" target="_blank">Live Streaming Arts Facebook group</a>  — to bring together expertise, information + practical advice on how to share live performance with audiences online; also to share ideas, aspirations + new approaches to connecting with audiences.